-After testing, LACs or School Test Coordinators may need to update student test registrations in Pearson Access and mark tests as Not Tested or Void (as needed).
+After testing, LACs may need to update student test registrations in Pearson Access and mark tests as Not Tested or Void (as needed).
 Specific instructions for each task can be found at https://support.mdassessments.com.
 This task must be completed by the last day in the testing window.
+Please reach out to your LAC if a test needs to be voided.